OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Deep Link Collision

-Using unverified deep links has an important issue: any other apps installed on a user's device can declare and try to handle the same intent, which is known as **deep link collision**.
+Using unverified deep links can cause a significant issue- any other apps installed on a user's device can declare and try to handle the same intent, which is known as **deep link collision**.
 Any arbitrary application can declare control over the exact same deep link belonging to another application.

-In recent versions of Android this results in a so-called _disambiguation dialog_ being shown to the user and asking them to select the application that should handle the deep link.
+In recent versions of Android this results in a so-called _disambiguation dialog_ shown to the user that asks them to select the application that should handle the deep link.
 The user could make the mistake of choosing a malicious application instead of the legitimate one.

 ![OWASP_MSTG](https://developer.android.com/training/app-links/images/app-disambiguation_2x.png)